Richard B. Gallagher: Career

 In 2015, he became editor-in-chief and president of Annual Reviews, succeeding Samuel Gubins.
 He also serves on the Board of Directors of Annual Reviews.
-While at Annual Reviews, he developed the "Subscribe to Open" initiative to remove paywalls from its review journals.
-Several new journal titles were added to Annual Reviews since his tenure began, including in cancer biology; biomedical data science; control, robotics, and autonomous systems; criminology; and developmental psychology.
-He also developed and launched Knowable Magazine, the first webzine published by Annual Reviews, which is written for a general audience.
+While at Annual Reviews, he developed the Subscribe to Open initiative for open access publishing, to remove paywalls from its review journals.
+Several new journal titles were added to Annual Reviews after his tenure began, including in cancer biology; biomedical data science; control, robotics, and autonomous systems; criminology; and developmental psychology.

+In 2017 Gallagher expanded from scholarly publishing into science journalism and science communication, by developing and launching the online magazine Knowable Magazine to present the real-world significance of scholarly work to a general audience, In 2022, Knowable was followed by a Spanish-language sister publication, Knowable en español.
+In 2024, Katina Magazine was launched for the library community.

+Under Gallagher's leadership, Annual Reviews has supported research communities through the acquisition of the Charleston Hub for academic libraries, librarians, and publishers; the open access (OA) initiative Knowledge Unlatched; and the event technology provider Underline Science.